jross765/JGnuCashLibNTools/README.md

 symmetrical and to eventually have them both on a comparable level of maturity.

 What is meant by "symmetry" is this context?
-It means that `JKMyMoneyLib` has, in the early stages, literally evolved from a source-code copy of its sister, this project).
+It means that `JKMyMoneyLib` has, in the early stages, literally evolved from a source-code copy of its sister, this project.
 Meanwhile, changes and adaptations are going in both directions.
 Given that KMyMoney and GnuCash are two finance applications with quite a few similarities (both in business logic and file format), this approach makes sense